Software-Engineering-Spring-2025/campus-job-review-system/README.md

 - **Candidate Job Applications:** Candidates can view available job postings and apply directly through the platform, while recruiters can access a dedicated section to review applicants.
 - **Job Experience Sharing:** Candidates can add details about their job experiences, helping peers make informed decisions with real-world insights.
 - **Interview Scheduling:** Recruiters can schedule interviews with candidates directly through the platform, providing updates that candidates can view and manage.
+- **Resume Suggestions:** Candidates can get suggestions about how good their resume is.
+- **Resume Parsing:** Candidates can get their resume parsed to extract work experience for convenience.

 By fostering transparency and collaboration, our platform empowers students to navigate the campus job market confidently.